emory-courses/computational-linguistics/doc/quizzes.md

 ### Proposal Ranking

 * Select three proposals other than yours that you find most interesting.
-Proposals must be indicated by the titles.
+Proposals must be indicated by the project IDs and the titles.
 * Give a brief explanation of why you choose those proposals.
 * The explanation should be 50 - 100 words per proposal.